Morris County DWI Lawyers Providing Tough Advocacy for Morris County Drunk and Drugged Driving Defendants.

 Anyone convicted of a DUID will be subject to some or all of the following types of penalties:

 • Up to 30 days in jail.
-Jail time increases drastically with subsequent offenses in a 10-year period.
+Jail time increases drastically with subsequent offenses in 10 years.

 • Mandatory fines, surcharges, and fees for a first-time offense: